santshvm/QuizWebApp/README.md

 <br>

-## Day-3

-->Create a HUD (Heads-Up Display) to update the total score and number of questions.
+->Created a HUD (Heads-Up Display) to update the total score and number of questions.
 Total number of questions as of now is 3 and the bonus points awarded for each correct answer is 10. (fileName: game.html; game.css; game.js)

 ### Demo of the heads-up display